 First Aired 11/23/97

 When construction for a new mall threatens an area where a bunch of fossils were found, Lisa manages to convince Principal Skinner to schedule a school archaeological dig to find missing fossils.
-The field trip seems to have been futile, until Lisa finds a statue of a man with wings.
-Ned calls the skeleton an angel and the town shows up to argue over whose property the angel skeleton belongs.
+The field trip seems to have been futile, until Lisa finds a statue of a man with wings, which everyone in town believes is an angel -- one with an apocalyptic message.

 !!Tropes: ([[YMMV/TheSimpsonsS9E8LisaTheSkeptic YMMV]])